elvisplaza/c2-country-comparison/README.md

 # C Squared
 **C Squared** is a country comparison tool built using the [World Bank Data API](https://datahelpdesk.worldbank.org/knowledgebase/articles/889386-developer-information-overview).
-Compare your home country with over 200 countries globally on key metrics and indicators, including population, income equality and education.
-Save countries that interest you to help you make your next career or life move.
+Compare your home country with over 200 countries globally on key metrics and indicators, including population, income equality and education, to help you make your next career or life move.
 <!-- ## Features
 ## How to Use
 ## Methodology